theaellengo/ccapdev-mc03/README.md

 The picture below shows the changes in the form if the current value in the `number` text field is already in the database:
 ![alt text](https://github.com/arvention/ccapdev-mc03/blob/master/error.png "Error")

 You are already provided with the skeleton code organized in MVC architecture.
-Your task is to study the web application and complete the code of the following files:
+Your task is to study the web application and complete the code of the files below.
+You are **NOT ALLOWED** to modify other files except the files below.
+Editable parts of code are marked with `TODO` comments, where you can insert your code.
 - [`controllers/controller.js`](https://github.com/arvention/ccapdev-mc03/blob/master/controllers/controller.js)
 - [`models/UserModel.js`](https://github.com/arvention/ccapdev-mc03/blob/master/models/UserModel.js)
 - [`public/js/home.js`](https://github.com/arvention/ccapdev-mc03/blob/master/public/js/home.js)
 - [`views/home.hbs`](https://github.com/arvention/ccapdev-mc03/blob/master/views/home.hbs)